Home > Law Articles > Supreme Court Issues Decision in Forest Grove Sch. Dist. v. T.A. by Peter Wright & Pamela Wright

 Listen to the Oral Argument (MP3 download)

-This case and future implications of the decision will be discussed in future Wrightslaw training programs.
-The conference schedule is at http://www.wrightslaw.com/speak/schedule.htm
+This case and implications of the decision are discussed in Wrightslaw training programs.
+The conference schedule is at https://www.wrightslaw.com/speak/schedule.htm

 Law School Exam